 After becoming a licensed dentist, aspiring orthodontists may choose to be certified by the American Board of Orthodontics (www.americanboardortho.com).
 Board certification may help practitioners demonstrate their expertise in orthodontics to patients and peers.
 In order to become certified, candidates must pass both written and clinical exams after completing an orthodontics residency.
 To keep their credentials current, certified orthodontist must be recertified every ten years.

-The U.S. Bureau of Labor Statistics (BLS) projected that job opportunities for orthodontists would increase 16% between 2012 and 2022 (www.bls.gov).
-This increase may be due to the growing number of people needing basic and advanced dental services.
-The BLS noted that orthodontists earned average annual salaries of $196,270 as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) projected that job opportunities for orthodontists would increase 18.3% between 2014 and 2024 (www.bls.gov).
+The BLS noted that orthodontists earned average annual salaries of $221,390 as of May 2015.